German IPT: An Overview

 January 24, 2023

 Insurance Premium Tax in Germany is complex.
 From IPT rates to law changes, this quick guide will help you navigate the challenges of IPT in Germany.
-For an overview about IPT in general, read our Insurance Premium Tax guide.
+For an overview of IPT in general, read our Insurance Premium Tax guide.

 What is the filing frequency for IPT declarations in Germany?